-Ann Arbor Area Transit Authority is the lead with support from the Regional Transit Authority of Southeast Michigan.
+• Ann Arbor Area Transit Authority, with support from the Regional Transit Authority of Southeast Michigan

 - Ann Arbor Transportation Commission

 - Southeast Michigan Council of Governments (SEMCOG)

 - Washtenaw Area Transportation Study (WATS)

 - Federal Transit Administration (FTA)

-- Senator Stabenow, Senator Peters, and Congresswoman Dingle
+- Senator Stabenow, Senator Peters, and

+- Congresswoman Dingle

 - Downtown Development Authority (DDA)

 - University of Michigan

-- Michigan Department of Transportation (MDOT)
+- Michigan Department of Transportation (MDOT) SPARK

-- SPARK

 - Ann Arbor 2030 District

-- Ann Arbor Engineering Department Transportation Team
+- Ann Arbor Engineering Department

+- Transportation Team

 - Private employers

-All residents of Ann Arbor can benefit from improved transit.
+All residents of Ann Arbor

-Those who stand to benefit the most are those who may not have access to other forms of transportation due to disabilities, age, or income.
+Those who stand to benefit the most are those who may not have access to many forms of transportation due to disability, age, or income.
 The entire community can become economically stronger and more resilient from investments such as improved transit since investments in public transportation generate 31 percent more jobs per dollar than new construction of roads and bridges.
 Since property values tend to increase with new transit investments which would directly benefit property owners, it is important to find ways of keeping fares low for these new services so low-income residents are not disproportionately burdened by these improvements.